David Remfry: Dancers

 In 2002 George Bolge, Director of the Boca Raton Museum of Art curated the exhibition David Remfry Dancers.
 A body of work begun by Remfry in 1985 that numbered over 80 paintings and drawings, many of which had not been exhibited before.

 Remfry was working almost exclusively on paper, but not in the conventional way of small, polite landscapes.
 His watercolors are large; some single-figure pieces are practically life-size, and his subjects are decidedly urban.

 To coincide with the exhibition a book, Dancers, was published by the Boca Raton Museum of Art.
 It serves as a biographical and critical study of the work, with essays by Edward Lucie-Smith, Dore Ashton and Carter Ratcliff, and provides a definitive mid-career survey of an increasingly important and original figure in British and American Art.

 The exhibition toured to the Butler Museum of Art, Ohio, (2003) The Fitzwilliam Museum, Cambridge (2005) and the Ferens Art Gallery, Hull (2005/6).

 People and Dogs Drawn Together

 In his studio at the Hotel Chelsea, Remfry became fascinated by the relationships that develop between dogs and their owners.
 His drawings and watercolours reveal the mutual understanding and sympathy of these partnerships.
 The drawings depict actors including Ethan Hawke (and Nina), Susan Sarandon (with Penny and Rigby) and Alan Cumming (with Honey) and several Hotel Chelsea neighbours among them April Barton (with Ava), Laura Kaplan (with Oscar) and Drew Straub (with Fuzzy) the philanthropist Agnes Gund (with Tina, Giotto and Bronzino) and Mayer Rus (with Louise).

 In 2015 the Royal Academy of Arts, London published the book We Think The World of You, People and Dogs Drawn Together.
 ISBN 978-1-910350-17-1.
 Distributed outside the United States and Canada by Thames & Hudson, Ltd London and distributed in the United States and Canada by Harry N. Abrams, Inc, New York.

+A series of films were produced for the exhibition People and Dogs Drawn Together directed by Simeon Lumgair.